 Is There A Flight Attendant Age Limit?

-Have you always dreamed of becoming a flight attendant and all the great benefits that come with the job but the timing was never quite right?
-Do you still have that dream but are wondering if you missed your window of opportunity?
+Have you always dreamed of becoming a flight attendant and all the great benefits of the job, but the timing wasn’t right?
+Do you still have that dream but wonder if you missed your window of opportunity?

-I get it, starting a brand new career after the age of 40 can seem a bit intimidating, and I’m here to let you know that the window is not only open, but it’s wide open and waiting for you.
+Starting a brand new career after the age of 40 can seem intimidating, and I’m here to let you know that the window is not only open but wide open and waiting for you.

 How old is too old to become a flight attendant?
-Rest assured, there actually is no age limit to become a flight attendant, as long as you can keep up with the physical demands of the job, age is nothing but a number.
+There is no age limit to becoming a flight attendant.
+As long as you can keep up with the job’s physical demands, age is nothing but a number.

 Is 50 Too Old To Become A Flight Attendant?

-50 is definitely not too old to become a flight attendant, and neither is 60 plus.
+50 is not to old to become a flight attendant, and neither is 60 plus.

-When I was heading off to initial flight attendant training, I walked to the back galley and let the crew know that I was on my way to training and that I was told to introduce myself.
+When heading off to initial flight attendant training, I walked to the back galley and introduced myself as a new trainee.

-The crew was super nice, and showed me around.
-This one flight attendant in particular, she seemed to be around my grandmothers age, and I asked her how long she had been flying.
-I really expected her to give me a number like 30 or more years, and she said, “I’m junior, I have only been flying five years.”
+The crew was super friendly and showed me around.
+This one flight attendant seemed to be around my grandmother’s age, and I asked her how long she had been flying.
+I expected her to give me a number like 30 or more years, and she said, “I’m junior.
+I have only been flying five years.”

-I asked her “What made you decide to become a flight attendant?”
-She said “I always wanted to become a flight attendant, and when I retired from teaching I decided to give it try, and it was the best thing I ever did.”
+I asked her, “What made you become a flight attendant?”
+She said, “I always wanted to become a flight attendant, and when I retired from teaching, I decided to try it, and it was the best thing I ever did.”

-She went on to tell me that there were many flight attendants who had a similar story, and that airlines loved to hire people for a second life career.
+She told me many flight attendants had a similar story, and airlines loved hiring people for a second life career.

 The Aviation Industry Values Life Experience